Emergent four-body parameter in universal two-species bosonic systems: Results:

-Next, we assess whether the three-body force that renormalizes the $3$-dandelion suffices to renormalize the $4$- and $5$-circle too.
-The binding energy of the dandelion-regularized circle shows no sign of convergence to a particular value.
-However, its increase with the cut-off is less steep relative to the case without three-body repulsion (see \figref{fig:circle_less_collapsing}).
 The collapse was tested up to a cut-off of $100$ (in units of mass), and although we cannot numerically exclude a stabilization at some even larger cut-off, we deem such behavior unlikely for two reasons: first, the extremely large binding of these systems for the considered range of cut-offs suggests that any hypothetical finite limit has a highly unnatural energy which, {\it a priori}, is not justified by any physical reason.
 Second, the fact that the circle is correctly renormalized via the repulsion set by the $3$-circle means that it cannot be simultaneously renormalized by the repulsion that stabilizes the $3$-dandelion.
 The discrete scaling factors of the $3$-dandelion and $3$-circle are {\it de facto} different, being respectively $1986.1$ and $22.7$ for equal mass systems~\cite{Naidon:2016dpf}.
 These results indicate that, in the unitary limit, the dandelion and circle categories represent two different types of universal behavior.

 It is helpful to consider the consequences for two-species three-boson systems (either $AAB$ or $ABB$) to which one additional boson is added.
-For an inter-species two-body potential at resonance, the $AAAB$/$ABBB$ mixtures -- the dandelions -- exhibit bound states which are tied to those of the three-boson spectrum.
+For an inter-species two-body potential at resonance, the $AAAB$/$ABBB$ mixtures -- the dandelions -- exhibit bound states which are tied to those of the $AAB$/$ABB$ three-boson spectrum.
 The $AABB$ system, in contrast, is not renormalized by the same three-body repulsion.
 It obtains its renormalization condition from the $3$-circle, which cannot be built in terms of $A$/$B$-mixtures.
 This three-body potential cannot be included in the theory a posteriori, since it would spoil the $ABB$ system renormalization.
 Therefore, the renormalization of the $AABB$ tetramer requires the introduction of its own four-body force at leading order (in contrast with the four-boson system, in which it is subleading~\cite{PhysRevLett.107.135304,Bazak:2018qnu,Frederico:2019bnm}).